Skip to content

 LeftRight

-The EU Council's short-term contract ban on Russian LNG enters force on 25 April 2026, ten days from the 15 April print, removing approximately 17 bcm per year, around 13% of EU LNG imports across the first eleven months of 2025 1.
-Long-term contracts follow on 1 January 2027.
-Importers must operate under a prior-authorisation system requiring proof of non-Russian origin for every cargo, and member states must notify the Commission of remaining Russian gas contracts within one month of entry-into-force.
+The EU Council's short-term contract ban on Russian LNG enters force on 25 April 2026, removing approximately 17 bcm per year (around 13% of EU LNG imports in the first eleven months of 2025), with a prior-authorisation system requiring proof of non-Russian origin for every cargo; no importer has publicly named a replacement supply.

 Serbian authorities found plastic explosives metres from the Balkan Stream pipeline on 5 April; Hungary has since deployed the army.